levelupnewsletter/levelup-blog/src/content/post/blog/what-i-learned-working-for-a-dev-agency.md

 We also get a chance to see a glimpse of the decisions behind the intricacies of a business — whether it's marketing, sales, technical, budgets, you name it.

 We also get to see professionals in action.
-One of my favorites are the creatives, their work is super cool, it's always amazing to see how they collaborate.
+One of my favorites are the creatives, primarily because I find their work super cool, and it's always amazing to see how they collaborate.

 Heck, we even dealt with managing Google Ads, handling Social Media accounts, editing marketing materials, and overseeing media production such as voice overs.